oldjack233/crypto_strategy_beta/README.md

 - currently test for 1 year only
 - only include points where trades happen and value of profolio change by then, so looks discontinous
-- hedging part needs more consideration: option/future, borrow/split/switch...
+- hedging part needs more consideration: option/future, borrow/split/switch... currently assume always hedgable